Full Setup Guide

 2. Form Fields

-This section allows you to add, remove, hide or edit form fields shown in the quote form.
+This section allows you to add, remove, hide, or edit form fields shown in the quote form.

 You can learn more details about Form fields